bra1nDump/bash-editor/README.md

   - Other things like wrapping command that has ran in `backticks`
 - [🥼🥼 📈📈] Debugger integration
   - The reason I started this in the first place was because lldb was terrible to use from a small single line debugging input field.
 I can basically swap out `spawn` command with `commands.run('lldb-extension.runCommand')`, and similarly get three streams in return.
+- [🥼🥼 📈📈] Refactor
+  - Flatten the god function
+  - Starting hard to read
+  - Need to add a separate command for lldb / bash